FelipeDS-Chili/packmlproject/README.md

 Copyright (C)  Le Wagon Staff

 This is a full machine learning project generator, based on packgenlite from Le Wagon.
-It contains some modifications in MLOps code and aditional files ready to use in your next project.
+It contains some modifications in MLOps code and aditional files ready to use in your next DS project.
 It provides python libs for projects and mainly `packmlproject` script.